-In the left pane of the Tiger Bridge Configuration, click Settings.
+1. In the left pane of the Tiger Bridge Configuration, click Settings.

-- 1. In the right pane, click Advanced. - 2.
-In the "Threads count" field of the Advanced Settings dialog, specify the number of parallel threads used by Tiger Bridge during replication and then click OK
+3. In the "Threads count" field of the Advanced Settings dialog, specify the number of parallel threads used by Tiger Bridge during replication and then click OK

-3. In the Settings pane, click Apply and when prompted, confirm that you want to restart the Tiger Bridge service.
+4. In the Settings pane, click Apply and when prompted, confirm that you want to restart the Tiger Bridge service.

-Set CPU Threshold During Replication
+Set CPU Limit During Replication

 By default, the replication is set to utilize 100% of the CPU resources available at any given moment.
-If you configure a smaller CPU threshold, when reached Tiger Bridge itself slows down the processing of files queued for replication, until the percentage falls below the one you have specified.
+If you configure a smaller CPU limit, when reached Tiger Bridge itself slows down the processing of files queued for replication, until the percentage falls below the one you have specified.

-To set the CPU threshold for processing data replication:
+To set the CPU limit for processing data replication:

-In the left pane of the Tiger Bridge Configuration, click Settings.
+1. In the left pane of the Tiger Bridge Configuration, click Settings.

-- 1. In the right pane, click Advanced. - 2.
-In the "CPU threshold" field of the Advanced Settings dialog, specify the percentage of CPU processing power data replication cannot exceed and then click OK.
+3. In the "CPU limit" field of the Advanced Settings dialog, specify the percentage of CPU processing power data replication cannot exceed and then click OK.

-3. In the Settings pane, click Apply and when prompted, confirm that you want to restart the Tiger Bridge service.
+4. In the Settings pane, click Apply and when prompted, confirm that you want to restart the Tiger Bridge service.